 You must submit reports in line with the grant agreement.
-We may provide sample templates for these reports as appendices in the grant agreement.
+We will provide sample templates for these reports.
 We will remind you of your reporting obligations before a report is due.
 We will expect you to report on:

-- progress against agreed milestones and outcomes, including: - progress or delays during the reporting period and whether the project is on-track to reasonably deliver a submission to the APVMA within the expected timeframe - details of any changes or proposed changes to activities or budget - contributions of participants directly related to the project - expenditure of the grant.
+- progress against agreed milestones and outcomes, including: - progress or delays during the reporting period and whether the project is on-track to reasonably deliver a submission to the APVMA within the expected timeframe (see Table 1) - details of any changes or proposed changes to activities or budget - contributions of participants directly related to the project - expenditure of the grant.

-The amount of detail you provide in your reports should be relative to the size and complexity of the grant amount.
+The amount of detail you provide in your reports should be relative to the size and complexity of the grant and the grant amount.